cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ### System Design for Safe Degradation

-The architecture was designed for safe behavior under failure, not just for the happy path.
+The architecture was designed for safe behavior under failure as well as on the happy path.
 The system operates through a multi-stage decision flow where each stage has an explicit failure mode and fallback.

 **Stage 1: Query Classification (Confidence Threshold: 0.85).** The system classifies each incoming query to determine whether it can be safely handled by retrieval.
 If confidence falls below the threshold, the query routes to manual search and the system logs it for analysis.